uo-ec607/lectures/07-web-apis/07-web-apis.md

 </br>

 For this second example application, I'm going to show you how to download the data underlying the above chart using the FRED API.
 In fact, I'll go one better.
-First I'll show you how to download it yourself, so that you get an understanding of what's happening underneath the hood.
-Then I'll direct you to a package that does all of the API work for you.
+First, I'll show you how to download it yourself, so that you get an understanding of what's happening underneath the hood.
+Then, I'll direct you to a package that does all of the API work for you.

 ### Do it yourself